 The most common surgical techniques are abdominal flap (TRAM, muscle-sparing TRAM, DIEP), back flap (LD), breast implant, or fat transfer to the breast.
 TRAM (Transverse Rectus Abdominis Muscle) surgery and its variations are the basic surgical procedures for breast reconstruction, providing good volume and symmetry without implants.

-The surgery always begins with anesthesia, and it is performed under general anesthesia by two surgical teams.
-In over 70% of breast reconstruction surgeries, the healthy breast can also be corrected by either lifting or reducing it.
-The surgery takes about three hours.
+The surgery always begins with local anesthesia and is performed under general anesthesia by a team of two surgeons.
+In more than 70 percent of breast reconstruction surgeries, the healthy breast can be corrected at the same time, either by lifting or reducing it.

-You can go home 4-5 days after the surgery.
-You should take 4-6 weeks of sick leave, depending on how strenuous your work is.
-About six months after the surgery, the nipple area is raised, and a few months after that, the nipple area is tattooed.
+You can go home 4–5 days after surgery.
+You should take 4–6 weeks of sick leave, depending on the physical demands of your job.
+About six months after surgery, the areola will be raised, and a few months after that, the areola will be tattooed.

 Our own publications on the subject: